June, 2005

 High-Deductible Medicare Supplements

-There are two Medicare Supplement Plans that come in a high-deductible option.
-Those are Plans F and J. Medigap Plans with the high deductible option do not begin to pay until the insured has personally paid $1, 730.
-This amount is the 2005 deductible which can be raised each year.
+There is a Medicare Supplement insurance plan that comes in a high-deductible option.
+That is Plan F. This Medigap Insurance Plan with the high deductible option does not begin to pay until the insured has personally paid $2,000 in 2011.
+This deductible which can be raised each year.
 The advantage of the high deductible policy is that the premiums are lower.
 The disadvantage is that the policy does nothing until you have personally met the deductible.
-This could make the out of pocket cost mu...
+This could make the out of pocket cost much ...

 Read More